-Are currently staggered but usually the school day for children commences at 8:45am and ends at 12:00pm for the lunch break.
+The school day for children commences at 8:45am and ends at 12:00pm for the lunch break.
 Afternoon school is from 1:10pm until 3:15pm.

 Breakfast Club

 Breakfast Club runs every day from 8.00am-8.35am.
 Children enjoy a variety of breakfast foods and socialise with their friends before school.